nschainblatt/getting-rusty/JOURNEY.md

 - Started reading chapter five which involves structs.
   - A Struct is a type of data structure that groups together variables of different types under a single name.
   - Structs give the programmer the ability to create custom data types to represent a concept in a program.
+- Strings, vectors, hash maps, and many more complex types have a pointer, a length, and a capacity that resides on the stack in memory.
+The pointer on the stack points to the data that is stored on the heap.
+Data is stored on the heap typically when dealing with dynamic data, or data that changes.
+- Basic types such as ints, floats, booleans, string literals and others all reside on the stack only.
+This is because these types are of fixed size known at compile time.
+It is also more efficient than being stored on the heap.
+A integer of type i32 will always take up the same amount of memory.

 ### 12/26/2023
 - Read all of chapter five.